Snow. Ice. Wind. And sometimes the perfect storm: all three at once. A winter road trip alone can definitely come with a few hazards.

 - Beware of changing weather and black ice.
-If the weather bounces above freezing and then below it again you could have snow turning to water turning to ice.
-This makes for dangerous conditions and possibly black ice which is a layer of ice so thin that it's transparent and therefore difficult to see.
+If the weather bounces above freezing and then below it again you could have snow turning to water and then to ice.
+This makes for dangerous conditions and possibly black ice, which is a layer of ice so thin that it's transparent and therefore difficult to see.

 - Be careful on bridges.
-Be especially aware of ice on bridges which tend to be cooler than regular road and can have more ice on them.
+Be especially aware of ice on bridges which tend to be cooler than regular roads and can have more ice on them.

 - Don't use cruise control.
 You need total control of your car so don't turn it over to technology when the roads are not clear.

 - Don't drive with your jacket in the back seat.
 It's tempting to shed your jacket in a warm car to be comfortable but should you have an accident or another incident that cuts the heat and prevents you from getting to your jacket easily you'll be glad you kept it on.